mysurvive/pf2e-thaum-vuln/README.md

 <strong>Make sure actors are assigned to players!</strong><br>
 <strong>IWR must be turned on in the PF2e Core Automation Settings or damage will not be applied properly</strong><br>
-<strong>A thaumaturge's Esoteric Lore entry must be listed as Esoteric Lore or it will not work</strong>
+<strong>A thaumaturge's Esoteric Lore entry must be listed as Esoteric Lore, Esoteric, or Lore Esoteric or it will not work</strong>
 ![Esoteric Lore Skill](src/assets/esotericLore.png)

 ## Functionality